maxmind/geoipupdate/README.md

 This library is licensed under the GNU General Public License version 2.

+## Installing on Ubuntu

+MaxMind provides a PPA for recent version of Ubuntu.
+To add the PPA to your sources, run:

+    $ sudo add-apt-repository ppa:maxmind/ppa

+Then install `geoipupdate` by running:

+    $ sudo aptitude update
+    $ sudo aptitude install geoipupdate

 ## Installing From Source File

 To install this from the source package, you will need a C compiler, Make,